OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

   info1 <- mxRun(info1)

-As a starting point, we can estimate the information matrix by taking the inverse of the covariance of the first derivatives.
+As a starting point, we can estimate the information matrix by taking the inverse of the covariance of the per-row first derivatives.
 This estimate is called ``meat`` because it forms the inside of a sandwich covariance matrix [White1994]_.
 The first thing to look at is the condition number of the